NIStreamer/nistreamer/docs/usage/index.rst

 Usage
 =====

-This section contains a series of quick tutorials - a step-by-step walk-through from the first-time use to advanced sequence scripting.
+This section contains a series of quick tutorials - a step-by-step guide from the first use to advanced sequence scripting.

 .. note::
     Each tutorial is a Jupyter Notebook.
 You can download the source ``.ipynb`` files